HarshtheGeek/Lang_JAVASCRIPT/README.md

 * Variables can hold values of any type.
 * The language will often try to automatically convert one type to another to make an operation valid.
+* JavaScript evaluates expressions from left to right.
+* If one operand is a string and the other is a number, it may convert the number to a string (concatenation).

 ---